 Your dollar is shrinking.

-In 1970, a dollar was a dollar.
-Today that same dollar buys what twelve cents would have bought back then.
+In 1970, a dollar bought a dollar's worth of goods.
+Today, that same dollar buys what twelve cents would have bought back then.

 Someone keeps printing.